nbittich/mu-search/README.md

 The page number is zero-based.

+By default the search endpoint doesn't return exact result counts if the result set contains more than 10K items.
+To enable exact counts pass `count=exact` as query param (at the cost of some performance).

 ##### Highlighting

 Highlighting is specified using the `highlight[:fields:]` query parameter, where a comma separated list of fields you want highlighted should be provided.